larbi67/Simple-Ball-Game-Pygame/README.md

 This Simple Ball Game is developed using Python and Pygame to illustrate key programming concepts in a fun and interactive way.
 The game demonstrates setting up the game environment, game mechanics, a scoring system, game-over conditions, and the main game loop.
 These elements introduce fundamental concepts like variables, data types, file operations, coordinates, conditions, loops, event handling, collision detection, and graphics rendering.

 ## How to Run the Game
-To run this game, you need Python and Pygame installed on your machine.
-Download the source code and execute the `main.py` file.
+To run this game, you need to have EduPython, which includes Python, installed on your machine.
+Download the source code along with the PNG files for the icon and background.
+Then, execute the Simple-Ball-Game-Pygame.py file to start the game.
 ## Features
 - **Game Environment**: Setup of the game window and loading of images.
 - **Game Mechanics**: Movement of the player and the ball with collision logic.